-The course aims to provide practitioners: administrators, teachers and college lecturers of Geography and/or Social Studies Education with the background of theoretical perspectives which underpin their respective disciplines and shape social thinking.
-Both Geography and

-Social Studies have borrowed substantially from Social Theory to develop their own theoretical base.
+DURATION: 39 Hours - 1 Semester PREREQUISITE: Geography/Social Studies/ which underpin their respective disciplines and shape social thinking.
+Both Geography and Social Studies have borrowed substantially from Social Theory to develop their own theoretical base.
 The course examines the eclectic nature of both disciplines and expounds on some common areas borrowed from classical as well as contemporary social theory.
 It particularly considers the upsurge and development of feminist theory in both Geography and Social Studies.